tapis-project/tutorials/systems/credentials.md

 # Registering Credentials for a System
-Now that you have registered a system you will need to register credentials to allow Tapis to access the host.
+Now that you have registered a system you will need to register one or more credentials for it to allow Tapis to access the host.
 Various authentication methods can be used to access a system, such as PASSWORD and PKI_KEYS.
 Here we will cover registering keys first (this was the default authentication method we used when registering our Stampede2 system) and then registering a password.